Mirasaki/discord.js-bot-template/README.md

 There's a plethora of Docker scripts included in the `/package.json` file, including a development environment - take a look to get started if you've never used Docker before!

 <h3 id="run-as-a-plain-nodejs-app">Run as a plain NodeJS app</h3>

+<h4 id="prerequisites">Prerequisites</h4>

+- [NodeJS](https://nodejs.org/en/download/ "Node official website") (if you're running as a plain NodeJS app)
+    1) Head over to the download page
+    2) Download the current build (latest features) available for your OS
+    3) Be sure to check the box that says "Automatically install the necessary tools" when you're running the installation wizard

 You can also clone this repository or download a release, and host the project directly.
 You will need [Node/NodeJS](https://nodejs.org/en/ "Node official website") (Be sure to check the box that says "Automatically install the necessary tools" when you're running the installation wizard)